-"Solely advisory" means a board or commission that can take no significant action to influence the administration of state programs or the exercise of state powers.
+(b) As provided by section 84-17(c)(9), HRS, "solely advisory" means a board or commission that can take no significant action to influence the administration of state programs or the exercise of state powers.
 In determining whether a board or commission is solely advisory, the ethics commission may consider whether the board or commission exercises adjudicatory powers; adopts and implements state programs; develops and monitors program standards; and has authority to hire and fire employees, enter into contracts, issue permits or licenses, promulgate rules, receive gifts, or spend state funds.
 The agency's description of a board or commission as being advisory is not dispositive as to whether the board or commission will be considered solely advisory.
+[Eff